Summary:

 Thus, these verses outlined two conditions:

-- The Romans would achieve victory within 3 to 9 years.
+- The Byzantines would achieve victory within 3 to 9 years.

 - On that day, Muslims would also experience a victory and rejoice.